 If you prefer to learn Hold Me Tight conversations experientially, Sue Johnson teaches her methodology to therapists and certifies them.
 There are now hundreds of therapists in North America who are trained to help couples learn how to talk and listen to each other.
 You can find a certified therapist or a training program near you at Holdmetight.net.
 I learned a lot from this book that I will put into practice with all my relationships.
 This is a book that everyone will benefit from reading.

-Have a question for Bradley?
-Ask or leave a comment below!
+Have a question for Bradley or want to leave a comment?
+Click here.